ISISComputingGroup/ibex_developers_manual/Danfysik.md

   * This is true on both LOQ and SANS2D (as of May 2019)
 - The magnet is calibrated.
 Calibration tables are start with `Goudsmit_magnet` and are located in `C:\Instrument\Settings\config\common\magnets`
 - The magnet can be run in transverse or solenoid modes.
 As far as IBEX is concerned, this corresponds to a change of calibration files.

+## Troubleshooting

+### Getting no bytes back from the device
+The power supply group have some test software they wrote for communicating with the device.
+Ask them to try this software and if it doesn't work it's likely a wiring issue.